sekika/swrcfit/README.md

 ## Preparation of setting file

 When setting file is specified, it is read before calculation starts.
-A sample setting file is included in the package as `setting.txt` ([download](https://raw.githubusercontent.com/sekika/swrcfit/master/setting.txt)).
+A sample setting file is included in the source package as `setting.txt` ([download](https://raw.githubusercontent.com/sekika/swrcfit/master/setting.txt)).
 The file describes the default setting of the program; when setting file is not specified, these default setting is used.
 Therefore,